BlueBrain/neuromapp/README.md

 You can disable the compilation of this mini-app by using the following variable in cmake
 command: '-DNEUROMAPP_DISABLE_NEST=TRUE'

+## neuromapp/compression

+This directory contains a miniapp that simulates in memory compression for neuro science.

+You can disable the compilation of this mini-app by using the following variable in cmake
+command: '-DNEUROMAPP_DISABLE_COMPRESSION=TRUE'

 # Installation Instructions #